tadayoni1/elk-kafka/README.md

 This code provisions an EC2 instance with security groups using terraform.
-The EC2 user data installs docker and ansible and then runs the ansible playbooks which deploy:
+The EC2 user data installs docker and ansible and then runs the ansible playbooks which deploy docker containers for:
 - kibana
 - elasticsearch
 - logstash
 - kafka
 - filebeat

+The ansible playbook for network connects these containers together using a network bridge.

 ![](https://github.com/tadayoni1/elk-kafka/blob/master/arch.png)